harriswong/android-nfc-shortcut/README.md

 1. Tap the **NFC Shortcut** tile in your Quick Settings Panel.
 2. The NFC settings page will open, allowing you to toggle NFC as needed.

 ---

+## ❓ Can you put this in the Google Play Store please?

+Unfortunately no. I am not planning to create a Play Developer account.
+It costs money and it also exposes my email, partial/full address.
+Sorry!
+You can look for threads online similar to this one: https://support.google.com/googleplay/android-developer/thread/290790624/full-legal-address-gets-shown-for-private-developer-account?hl=en

+---